christian-doucette/tolkein_text/README.md

 # Tolkein Text
 Tolkein Text is live [here](https://share.streamlit.io/christian-doucette/tolkein_text)!

 I trained an LSTM neural network language model on *The Lord of the Rings*, and used it for text generation.
+&nbsp;
+&nbsp;

 ## Motivation